Transition Tori in the Planar Restricted Elliptic Three Body Problem: Introduction

-Throughout some of the so far explored examples a certain pattern can be observed in the methods with which diffusion is detected in apriori unstable systems (see for example \cite{Invariant-Tori} for a result of Moeckel on detection of transition tori in the case of the planar five body problem; or the work of Delshams, Llave and Seara \cite{Llave} on diffusion of energy for perturbations of geodesic flows on a two dimensional torus; also Wiggins \cite{Wiggins}, \cite{Wiggins-chaotic-transport} discusses this mechanism in the case of perturbations of completely integrable systems).
+Throughout some of the so far explored examples a certain pattern can be observed in the methods used for problems involving diffusion in priory unstable systems (see for example \cite{Invariant-Tori} for a result of Moeckel on detection of transition tori in the case of the planar five body problem; or the work of Delshams, Llave and Seara \cite{Llave} on diffusion of energy for perturbations of geodesic flows on a two dimensional torus; also Wiggins \cite{Wiggins}, \cite{Wiggins-chaotic-transport} discusses this mechanism in the case of perturbations of completely integrable systems).
 First a normally hyperbolic invariant manifold foliated by invariant tori is found.
 The tori are required to have hyperbolic stable and unstable manifolds and a transversal intersection of these manifolds.
 Secondly a perturbation of the system is considered.
 By perturbation theory (\cite{Herman}, \cite{Wiggins-norm-hyp}) of normally hyperbolic manifolds, the normally hyperbolic invariant manifold and its stable and unstable manifolds persist under the perturbation.
 Next step is to show that on the perturbed invariant manifold most of the invariant tori survive.
-This under appropriate nondegeneracy conditions is a result of the Kolmogorov Arnold Moser Theorem (KAM) \cite{Arnold-proof-kolmogorov},\cite{Kolmogorov}.
-Using more recent versions of the theorem (for example \cite{Graff}, \cite{Herman} or \cite{Zehnder}) it can be shown that most of the invariant tori persist and form a Cantor set having a positive measure in the invariant manifold.
+This under appropriate nondegeneracy conditions is a result of the Kolmogorov Arnold Moser Theory (KAM) \cite{Arnold-proof-kolmogorov},\cite{Kolmogorov}.
+Using KAM-technics (for example \cite{Graff}, \cite{Herman} or \cite{Zehnder}) it can be shown that most of the invariant tori persist and form a Cantor set having a positive measure in the invariant manifold.
 The last step is to show that the stable and unstable manifolds of the surviving tori intersect transversally.
 This can be done by the use of a Melnikov type method along a homoclinic orbit of the unperturbed problem.
 The transversal intersections between the invariant manifolds of the perturbed tori lead to homoclinic tangles for each of the surviving tori.
 In addition to this we also have a chaotic diffusion along the Cantor set of homoclinic tangles between the tori.
 In this paper we will follow this procedure.